kong-kong22/kong-kong22/README.md

 - 👋 Hi, I’m @kong-kong22
 - 👀 I’m interested in OpenCV
 - 🌱 I’m currently learning OpenCV
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me ...
+- 📫 How to reach me wechat

 <!---
 kong-kong22/kong-kong22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.